Outdoor Recreation

 View some of the outdoor activities offered by the parks and recreation departments in the following communities:

 Several non-profit organizations have been working to preserve open spaces and natural habitats in the Tri-Cities and Yakima region.
-As a result of their efforts, several recreation opportunities have been created that include hiking, biking and horse back riding.
+As a result of their efforts, several recreation opportunities have been created that include hiking, biking, paddling and horseback riding.
 Note: these organizations are always looking for volunteers to help with their ongoing projects!

 Benton Conservation District